natalieagus/50005/docs/OS/06-ipc.md

 3. P2 (client) makes a system call to connect to an existing socket
 4. Kernel creates a communication socket between P1 and P2
 5. P1 and P2 can communicate via the established socket in step 4 using `write` and `read` system calls

+## Blocking `recv`/`read`
+The `recv` operation is **blocking** by default.
+This means that if no data is available to be read from the socket, the operation will block the execution of the program.
+The calling program remains in a waiting state, effectively pausing its execution at that point, until data arrives on the socket.
+Once data is available on the socket (e.g., a packet is received from the network), the read operation will **proceed**.

+## Blocking `send`/`write`
+The `send` operation also blocks when the socket's send buffer is **full**.
+If the send buffer is full because the remote peer is not reading data fast enough, or there is high network congestion, the buffer cannot accept more data.
+In blocking mode, if the buffer is full, the `send` call will block the execution of the program.
+This means the function call will **not** return until there is sufficient space in the buffer to accommodate the data being sent.

+During this blocking period, the program remains paused at the `send` call, *waiting* for the buffer to have enough space.
+This occurs when the remote peer reads some of the previously sent data, freeing up space in the buffer.
+Once the send buffer has enough space, the send() function proceeds to copy the data into the buffer.

+{:.note}
+Blocking recvs/reads and sends/writes on sockets provide a straightforward way to achieve automatic synchronization, managed by the kernel.

+## Non-blocking `recv` and `send`
+Although these operations are blocking by default, we can set it such that they are non-blocking.

+**Non-blocking `recv`**: In non-blocking mode, if no data is available to read, the recv() or read() function will return immediately with an error code (typically EWOULDBLOCK or EAGAIN).
+**Non-blocking `send`**: If the buffer is full, the `send()` call returns immediately with a special error code (e.g., EWOULDBLOCK or EAGAIN), indicating that the operation could not be completed.

 ## Program: IPC using Socket {#code-ipc-using-socket}